threadi/external-files-in-media-library/readme.txt

 And even more:

-* Add the files with their external date.
+* Add the files with their external dates.
+This allows you to obtain the date, which is helpful for SEO, for example.
 * Import them as real files instead of just linking to them in your media library.
+This allows you to import any number of files into your project.
-* Check their availability (only for HTTP connections).
+* Check their availability (only for HTTP connections) to ensure that the external files are actually available.
-* Configure which users in your project are allowed to use these options.
+* Configure which users in your project are allowed to use the external files options.

 == Support for other plugins ==